-The LGA published a Model Code of Conduct in December 2020 and this was used in the creation of these standing orders for Ilminster Town Council and was approved at the Full Council Meeting on 17 May 2022 and at Full Council Meeting 16 May 2023.
+The LGA published a Model Code of Conduct in December 2020 and this was used in the creation of these standing orders for Ilminster Town Council and was approved at the Full Council Meeting on 17 May 2022, at Full Council Meeting 16 May 2023 and at Full Council Meeting 21 May 2024.
+These will be due for readoption at the Annual Town Council Meeting in May 2026.